vezzolter/DSA/DataStructures/LinkedList/SinglyLinkedList/SinglyLinkedList.md

 ---
 **Compiler Generated:**
-- **Default Constructor** — creates a new singly linked list with no nodes.
+- `Default Constructor` — creates a new singly linked list with no nodes.
-- **Copy Constructor** — creates a new singly linked list by copying elements from another list.
+- `Copy Constructor` — creates a new singly linked list by copying elements from another list.
-- **Move Constructor** — creates a new singly linked list by moving elements from another list, leaving the original list in a valid, but unspecified state.
+- `Move Constructor` — creates a new singly linked list by moving elements from another list, leaving the original list in a valid, but unspecified state.
 This avoids the overhead of copying and instead merely shifts the ownership of the memory.
-- **Copy Assignment Operator** — overwrites every element of already existing singly linked list with the corresponding element of another list by copying them.
+- `Copy Assignment Operator` — overwrites every element of already existing singly linked list with the corresponding element of another list by copying them.
-- **Move Assignment Operator** — overwrites every element of already existing singly linked list with the corresponding element of another list by moving them, leaving the original list in a valid, but unspecified state.
+- `Move Assignment Operator` — overwrites every element of already existing singly linked list with the corresponding element of another list by moving them, leaving the original list in a valid, but unspecified state.
 This avoids the overhead of copying and instead merely shifts the ownership of the memory.
-- **Destructor** — performs end-actions on singly linked list: deallocates all nodes in the list, calling destructors for complex data types to ensure resources are cleaned up.

----
-- **Default Constructor** — creates a new singly linked list with no nodes.
-- **Copy Constructor** — creates a new singly linked list by copying elements from another list.
-- **Move Constructor** — creates a new singly linked list by moving elements from another list, leaving the original list in a valid, but unspecified state.
-This avoids the overhead of copying and instead merely shifts the ownership of the memory.
-- **Copy Assignment Operator** — overwrites every element of already existing singly linked list with the corresponding element of another list by copying them.
-- **Move Assignment Operator** — overwrites every element of already existing singly linked list with the corresponding element of another list by moving them, leaving the original list in a valid, but unspecified state.
-This avoids the overhead of copying and instead merely shifts the ownership of the memory.
-- **Destructor** — performs end-actions on singly linked list: deallocates all nodes in the list, calling destructors for complex data types to ensure resources are cleaned up.
+- `Destructor` — performs end-actions on singly linked list: deallocates all nodes in the list, calling destructors for complex data types to ensure resources are cleaned up.

 ---
 **Iterators:**